Posted July 28th, 2017 at 6:38 pm by Sales Team

 Making Sense of a Long Part Number

 The model numbers in the list above have between two and four digits.
 Look for these digits in the middle of the long part number on your garage door.
-On rare exceptions, you will not be able to find the number on our list because some models were in production for only a short time.
+On rare exceptions, you will not be able to find the number on our list, usually because some models were in production for only a short time.
 If you need help, please contact us.